Jetsurf/jet-bot/README.md

 ### Music Commands

- - `!joinvoice` OR `!join CHANNELNAME` : Join a Voice Channel, must be exact Upper/Lower case or if no name is provided, join the voice chat you are currently connected to.
+ - `!join CHANNELNAME` : Join a Voice Channel, must be exact Upper/Lower case.
+If no name is provided, join the voice chat you are currently connected to.
  - `!play URL` : Play/Queue Up a website to Play from URL
  - `!play SOURCE SEARCH` : Searches SOURCE for SEARCH to play (Supports Youtube/Soundcloud)
  - `!playrandom #` : Plays a random url from my playlist.
-Optional #,
-   queues # videos to play
+Optional #, queues # videos to play
  - `!currentsong` : Displays the currently playing Song/Video
  - `!queue` : Displays my current queue of songs to play
- - `!stop` OR `!skip` : Stop a current playing video and play the next one
+ - `!skip` : Stop a current playing video and play the next one
+ - `!stop` OR `!end` : Stops all music playback
  - `!volume` : Sets my global voice volume (Youtube defaults to 7%, caps at 60% vol)
  - `!sounds` : List all possible sounds, prepend ! to play

 ### Splatoon General Info Commands

  - `!currentmaps` : Displays the current Splatoon 2 Gamemodes/Maps
- - `!nextmaps` : Displays the upcoming Splatoon 2 Gamemodes/Maps
-   (!nextnextmaps displays 2 map rotations from now, etc)
+ - `!nextmaps` : Displays the upcoming Splatoon 2 Gamemodes/Maps (!nextnextmaps displays 2 map rotations from now, etc)
  - `!currentsr` : Displays the current Splatoon 2 Salmon Run Map/Weapons
  - `!nextsr` : Displays the next Splatoon 2 Salmon Run Map/Weapons
  - `!splatnetgear` : Gets all of the current gear for sale on SplatNet
  - `!storedm` ABILITY : DM's you when a piece of gear with ABILITY appears in the store (only once, can't DM the bot with this)
- - `!map random` NUM : Generates a list of random maps (1-10, NUM is optional for just 1 random map)
+ - `!map random NUM` : Generates a list of random maps (1-10, NUM is optional for just 1 random map)
- - `!weapon random` NUM : Generates a list of random weapons (1-10, NUM is optional for just 1 random weapon)
+ - `!weapon random NUM` : Generates a list of random weapons (1-10, NUM is optional for just 1 random weapon)
+ - `!weapon info WEAP` : Gets Sub/Special/Level/Points for special for WEAP
+ - `!weapon sub SUB` : Gets all weapons with the subweapon SUB
+ - `!weapon special SPECIAL` : Gets all weapons with the special SPECIAL

 ### Splatoon 2 Splatnet Commands